By Laura Slot, 2010 ~ 8 minute read

 But few case workers can maintain such a positive outlook.
 Many organizations depend on a complex mix of funding and grants from different political levels, and they are worried about budget crises and the growing waiting lists.
 Already, Torrey said, non-profit organizations can’t keep up with the demand for care and housing, and conditions are quickly worsening in the current economic downturn.
 “Both in America and New York City, generally, the average person with schizophrenia is worse off than they were 20 years ago,” Torrey said.
 “There has been a steady deterioration of services and housing in general.”

-Carl Marcus, 32, of Flatbush, Brooklyn, was diagnosed with bipolar-schizoaffective disorder at age 16, and he has been in and out of hospitals and jails.
+Aaron Sanders, 32, of Flatbush, Brooklyn, was diagnosed with bipolar-schizoaffective disorder at age 16, and he has been in and out of hospitals and jails.
 With support from his uncle, he is now making some progress.
-Marcus takes Depakote, a drug used to treat the manic and depressive episodes of bipolar disorder, and Prolixin injections, an anti-psychotic drug to suppress manic episodes and psychoses.
+Sanders takes Depakote, a drug used to treat the manic and depressive episodes of bipolar disorder, and Prolixin injections, an anti-psychotic drug to suppress manic episodes and psychoses.